 Financial services regulatory bodies like the Fed, the FDIC, and the SEC oversee the banking and finance sectors in the United States.
 State agencies also play a role.
 Though many consumers are not aware of the details, these regulatory bodies have jurisdiction over stock markets, commercial and retail banks, investment banks, and asset managers.
 Their mandate is to ensure fairness for consumers, ensure entities comply with fraud protection rules, and to protect the financial sector and free-market economy.

 Which is all good, of course.
 But if you are looking for a great bank for your personal accounts, see what SoFi Checking and Savings offers.
-When you open a bank account with direct deposit, you’ll earn an outstanding interest rate (2.50% APY), pay no account fees, and have access to the Allpoint network of 55,000+ fee-free ATMs.
+When you open a bank account with direct deposit, you’ll earn a competitive APY, pay no account fees, and have access to the Allpoint network of 55,000+ fee-free ATMs.

 See how smart and convenient banking can be with SoFi.